TrexSec/RLSB/README.en.md

 ## Thanks

-***First of all, thanks to [@吴荣林] (https://github.com/zhengjim/RLSB/blob/master/images/rl.png), the soul of our RLSB Dear Justin wu.
+***First of all, thanks to [@吴荣林](https://github.com/zhengjim/RLSB/blob/master/images/rl.png), the soul of our RLSB Dear Justin wu.
 Without him, we can't complete this daunting project.
 We managed to complete the project under the constant supervision of him.
 During the period, we changed many demands.
 He once wanted to give up the project, but they were all persuaded by others in the project and finally completed the project🙏.***

 ![](./images/wu.jpg)

-***Secondly, thanks to [@Trex_tbag] (https://github.com/Trex-tbag) for providing various versions of the code for our project, technical guidance🙏.***
+***Secondly, thanks to [@Trex_tbag](https://github.com/Trex-tbag) for providing various versions of the code for our project, technical guidance🙏.***

 [![](./images/t-bag.png)](hhttps://github.com/Trex-tbag)